ProAlgos/ProAlgos-Cpp/C++/CODING_GUIDELINES.md

 ## Formatting

 ### Tabs vs. Spaces
-Use soft tabs that are 4 spaces long. :grin:
+Use soft tabs that are 4 spaces long.

 ### Horizontal whitespace